Readers keep e-mailing, with comments along these lines:

-At any rate, attitudes seem to be shifting back in favor of more traditional greetings:
+At any rate, back in favor of more traditional greetings:

 Well, I'm glad that weighty issue is settled.

-On Friday, the House of Representatives took a vote on the war, with a resolution that said Congress was committed "to achieving victory in Iraq."
+On Friday, the House of Representatives took a , with a resolution that said Congress was committed "to achieving victory in Iraq."
 How did it go?
 Well, it passed, but "Democrats voted against the resolution by a roughly two-to-one margin."

 Why did Bush do that?
 Because we're winning, and he wants credit.
 What's more, he wants to make clear in the minds of Americans that we're winning in spite of the Democrats' opposition, because he wants people to remember that come election time.

 Bush obviously thinks that by the 2006 Congressional elections, and especially the 2008 Presidential election, it will be obvious that we've won in Iraq, and he wants to make sure that the Democrats can be portrayed as defeatists and losers -- imagine the television commercials that Republicans can run regarding Democratic members of Congress who voted against a commitment to "achieving victory in Iraq."

 It looks to me as if the Democrats have been expertly maneuvered into a very uncomfortable position.
 Before long, I think it will look that way to them, too.

 The Patriot Act reauthorization has, for the moment at least, failed as a Senate vote to end a filibuster received only 52 of the required 60 votes.
 (You can see the roll call of who voted how ).